jackieocham/scope-sensitivity-project/README.md

 # scope-sensitivity-project
-Experimental research group project for behavioral economics Name of group members redacted for privacy
+Experimental research group project for behavioral economics.
+Name of group members redacted for privacy

 Scope Insensitivity: A common cognitive bias that occurs when people make judgments that show no concern to the number - or scope - of the things they are evaluating